aadi58002/blog/content/guide/Emacs/GettingStarted.md

 ::: tip
 You can copy the command alias which i use to start or restart emacs use [here](./Installation#personal-way)
-Then you can start emacs with `ess && emacsclient -c -a ''`
+Then you can start emacs with `ess && e`
 :::

 ## Keybinding Convention